dscsnu/ping-game-theory/README.md

 ## 4. Strategy

 A base class representing your strategy.
-It defines two how a player makes their moves based on the game's history.
+It defines how a player makes their moves based on the game's history.

 To make decisions you also get access to the following python modules (will probably increase in the future):